AntonioVerdiglione1996/flutter_logger/README.md

 ### 👋 Ciao!<br>
 # Welcome to Flutter Logger!
-Super-Simple utility to print colored messages in your terminal to speed up your development!
+Super-Simple utility to print colored messages in terminal to speed up your development!

 ## Import:
 ```dart